aiven/devportal/docs/products/clickhouse/reference/limitations.rst

    * - Creating a database using SQL
      - You cannot create a database directly using SQL, for example, if you'd like to add a non-default database.
      - Use the Aiven's public API.
+   * - Scaling down a sharded cluster
+     - You only can scale up between shards.
+Scaling down is not supported with the sharding strategy.
+You cannot downgrade to a service plan with fewer VMs if your ClickHouse cluster is sharded.
+     - Use the Aiven's public API.

 Limits
 ------